hpc/libdftw/README.md

 2. ```rpm --install <the appropriate RPM files>```

 ### Contributions
-Please view the *HACKING.md* file for more information on how to contribute to dcp.
+Please view the *HACKING.md* file for more information on how to contribute to libdftw.

 ### COPYING
 See the included *COPYING* file for additional information.